What is Cold Brew Coffee? (Recipe + Tips)

 But here’s a tip: don’t go overboard with those extra dark roasts.
 I learned this the hard way.
 One time, I used an Italian roast, thinking more roast equals more flavor.
 Boy, was I wrong!
 It was so bitter, I almost swore off cold brew.
 You see, when beans are roasted too dark, they can release more bitter compounds during the long steeping process.

 I’ve discovered that beans from Central and South America are cold brew champions.
 I’m talking Brazil, Colombia, and Guatemala – these regions produce beans with flavor profiles that shine in cold brew.
-They often have nutty, chocolatey notes that come through beautifully in the slow extraction process.

 Dark roast for cold brew

-I’ve seen a lot of people make this mistake – steeping cold brew in the fridge.
+No, you should never cold brew in the refrigerator.
 That super cold environment in the fridge can stunt flavor extraction.
 You want those delicious coffee oils and compounds to really infuse into the water, and they do that best at room temperature.

 3. Use Quality Filtered water